 The licensed marriage and family therapist also addressed President Jeffrey Armstrong in her impact statement about the alleged mishandling of her investigation, which she said limited the charges the San Luis Obispo County District Attorney could bring against the perpetrator.

 Lazier declined to answer whether or not Williams is receiving pay while on suspension.
-He also did not provide any addition information about the disciplinary process when asked.
+He also did not provide any additional information about the disciplinary process when asked.

 According to Transparent California databases, Jason made more than $85,000 in the 2018 academic year.
 Data for the 2019 academic year is not yet included in the database.

 Kendra said she hopes the defendant loses his position as a tenured Cal Poly professor.

 Days before her appearance in court Monday, Kendra said she invited Armstrong to the sentencing via email.
 Instead, he sent a representative on his behalf.